AdaCore/gnatstudio/docs/users_guide/extending.rst

   section of the preferences editor dialog.

-  This is a convenient way for you to create your own plugins or test them before you make them available to all GPS users by copying them to one of the other directories.
+  This is a convenient way for you to create your own plugins or test them before you make them available to all GNAT Studio users by copying them to one of the other directories.

 * Automatically loaded together with the project

-  When GPS loads the project file called :file:`<your_project>.gpr`, it will automatically look for a python file called :file:`<your_project>.ide.py`.
+  When GNAT Studio loads the project file called :file:`<your_project>.gpr`, it will automatically look for a python file called :file:`<your_project>.ide.py`.
   In this file, you are expected to define two parameterless subprograms, called :guilabel:`initialize_project_plugin` and :guilabel:`finalize_project_plugin`;
-  GPS will call the first one when the project is loaded, and call the second one if/when another project is loaded.
+  GNAT Studio will call the first one when the project is loaded, and call the second one if/when another project is loaded.

-  This method is convenient for providing project-specific behaviors, and means that the GPS plugin can be checked under version control together with the project file.
+  This method is convenient for providing project-specific behaviors, and means that the GNAT Studio plugin can be checked under version control together with the project file.

-  This feature is implemented via a the GPS plugin :file:`auto_load.py`.
+  This feature is implemented via a the GNAT Studio plugin :file:`auto_load.py`.

-Any script loaded by GPS can contain customization for various aspects of GPS, such as aliases, new languages or menus, in a single file.
+Any script loaded by GNAT Studio can contain customization for various aspects of GNAT Studio, such as aliases, new languages or menus, in a single file.

 Python files
 ^^^^^^^^^^^^